Mark Murphy (politician)

-Mark Bertram Murphy (born December 14, 1959) is an American businessman, oil producer, and politician currently serving as a member of the New Mexico House of Representatives, representing District 59.
+Mark B. Murphy (born December 14, 1959) is an American businessman, oil producer, and politician currently serving as a member of the New Mexico House of Representatives, representing District 59.
 Murphy, a Republican, was appointed to the seat by the Chaves County Board of Commissioners on January 16, 2025, to complete the term of Jared Hembree, who resigned due to health issues.

+Political career

+In April 2026, Murphy abruptly withdrew from seeking renomination, filing his withdrawal on the last day to do so.
+Some criticized Murphy's delayed withdrawal, stating that it intentionally left the field open for Roswell businessman Stephen Dodson to run unopposed in the primary.